SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 # Compatibility reports

-The compatibility test reports published.
+The published compatibility test reports.
 A "Test Passed" status is a 90% assurance that this product will work as intended in the environment tested.

 We make the compatibility reports when other vendors release newer versions after our release.
-This is where you see if for example a new version of Internet Explorer is compatible with the current releases of SuperOffice.
+This is where you see if, for example, a new version of Internet Explorer is compatible with the current releases of SuperOffice.
 You can also check out the [system requirements][1].

 ## MacOS Big Sur

 ![mac-os-big-sur.jpg][img1]

 We have tested WebTools for Mac 11.4.7460.1008 on MacOS ‘Big Sur’.
 We’ve conducted the test on Big Sur Beta release as the final RTM is not yet released.
-No issues found during testing.
-Report made September 29th 2020.
+No issues were found during testing.
+The report was made on September 29th 2020.

 [Report (\*.xlsx)][2]